pedromedley/website/content/blog/insomnia-plus-beta.md

 _NOTE: Team collaboration is not yet available in the beta but is coming soon..._

-Automated sync can be useful for individual users, but the same workflow doesn't translate to teams very well.
+Automated sync can be useful for individual users, but the same workflow does not translate well to teams.

-Imagine working in a code editor where every line of code typed typed was immediately synced to all of your coworkers computers.
+Imagine working in a code editor where every line of code you typed was immediately synced to all of your coworkers computers, and vice versa.
 It would be chaos!
-Because of this, Insomnia takes a different approach for teams, providing a a manual push/pull model similar to a software development team using Git.
+Because of this, Insomnia takes a different approach for teams, providing a a manual push/pull model similar to the version control system Git.

 ## Join the Beta!

-If you would like to help test Insomnia Plus, head over to the [Getting Started Documentation](/documentation/plus) for steps on how to enable it.
+If you would like to help test Insomnia Plus, head over to the [Getting Started Documentation](/documentation/plus) to learn how to enable it.

 As always, please send all feedback my way.